gopalmandal2002/flipkart-sentiment-analysis/README.md

 # Flipkart Sentiment Analysis 📊
-##OBJECTIVE
+## OBJECTIVE
-A sentiment analysis project on Flipkart product reviews using Python NLP techniques and a Power BI dashboard.
+-A sentiment analysis project on Flipkart product reviews using Python NLP techniques and a Power BI dashboard.

 ## 🔍 Overview
 - Analyzed 20,000+ reviews using TextBlob & VADER